18alantom/fex/README.md

 [fzf](https://github.com/junegunn/fzf?tab=readme-ov-file#installation).

 `fex` is built with quick exploration and navigation in mind.
-By using Vim-like keybindings `fex` ends up being a near-effortless tool to zip around a file system.
+By using Vim-like keybindings, `fex` ends up being a near-effortless tool to zip around a file system.

 ## Installation